ShanonPearce/ASH-Toolset/README.md

    - HATS Target
    - Toole Target
    - rtings Target
-7. Select which files to include in the export.
+7. (‘Filter & Dataset export’ tab only) Select which files to include in the export.
    - Direction specific WAV BRIRs: Binaural Room Impulse Responses (BRIRs) in WAV format for convolution.
 One file for each source direction and 2 channels per file at specified sample rate and bit depth.
 This is file type is required for the app to auto-configure 'config.txt' in Equalizer APO.
    - True Stereo WAV BRIRs: True Stereo BRIR in WAV format for convolution.
 One file with 4 channels representing L and R speakers (LL LR RL RR) at specified sample rate and bit depth.
    - HeSuVi WAV BRIRs: BRIRs in HeSuVi compatible WAV format.
 14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs.
 This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
    - SOFA File: BRIR dataset file in SOFA (Spatially Oriented Format for Acoustics) format.
-8. Select a sample rate for the WAV files.
+8. Select a sample rate for the WAV or SOFA files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
 Note: The sample rate of the generated BRIRs should match the sample rate of the sound device.
 9. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-10. Click the 'process' button to generate and export the binaural dataset to the output directory.
-This may take a minute to run.
+10. Click the 'Apply Parameters' button to apply the binaural simulation in Equalizer APO or click the 'process' button to export the binaural dataset to the output directory.

 ![brir steps](docs/images/brir_steps.png)